COVID-19 Updates • Strategic Planning

 Associate Professor of Biology

-BA - University of Wisconsin-River Falls
+BS - Biochemistry - University of Wisconsin-River Falls

 Dr. Thomas Wiese teaches chemistry and biology courses at the college, in addition to responsibilities to other areas of the University.
 After completing his undergraduate degree in Biochemistry, he graduated with a PhD in Biochemistry and Molecular Biology from the University of North Dakota School of Medicine in 1990.
 Prior to joining Ottawa University he held positions in the Pathology Department at Washington University School of Medicine and Internal Medicine Department at the University of Iowa College of Medicine.
 He taught for 19 years at Fort Hays State University where he was a tenured Professor of Chemistry.